 Electing not to sell the fresh-press rosin, which requires constant refrigeration, the fresh-press rosin can be whipped into a stable badder consistency.
-Some producers use the cold-cure technique to finalize their rosin into an even and stable badder.
+Refrigeration isn't necessary.
+Producers use the cold-cure technique to finalize their rosin into an even and stable badder.
 Whipping, stirring, and changes in temperature help to turn fresh-press into a light colored rosin badder that can almost be white.

 As long as we are certain it is indeed hash rosin badder and not flower rosin disguised simply as "Rosin Badder", it can be some of the tastiest and most potent dabs around.

-While I say no to rosin badder from unknown producers, Papas Select, Rosin Tech Labs, and Frosty-fresh are a few exceptions to this rule.
+While I say no to rosin badder from unknown producers, Papas Select, Rosin Tech Labs, and Frosty-fresh, Have-Hash are a few exceptions to this rule.

 These types of badder maintain their appearance and don't require the care or cold-storage that fresh-press demands.
 Refrigeration never hurts, especially for longer-term storage, but I prefer to leave my rosin badders at room temperature after opening a new jar.

 Hash Rosin Sauce (Persy Rosin sauce)(Jar-tech)

 Recently, Rosin Sauce has become a thing.
 These mimic the consistency of BHO live resin sugars, but remain solventless.
 These rosin sauces follow the same pattern of steps as outlined above before some final touches (jar-tech) turn soft rosin badder into a crystalline-like texture known as sauce.

 These rosin sauces come in a range of consistencies unique to the genetic.
 Some have large noticeable diamonds, while others remain an apple-sauce consistency.